 The design and construction of Boston City Hall were led by architects Gerhard Kallmann and Michael McKinnell.
-The building was their first joint commission and remains the most important work of architecture in the lifelong partnership between Kallmann and McKinnell.20 Gerhard Kallmann, the senior and most well-known architect on the team, was born in Germany in 1915 and had spent the early part of his career writing exhaustive manifestos on the "new brutalist" and "compositional rigorist" philosophies of architecture.
-These two approaches would provide the major framework for the design of Boston City Hall.21 Kallmann met the younger architects McKinnell and Knowles while the three were teaching at Columbia University.22 The success of their partnership at Boston City Hall would encourage Kallmann and McKinnell to establish a Boston office together after winning the competition, later designing the Five Cent Savings Bank in Boston, another noteworthy Brutalist structure, and the American Academy of Arts and Sciences in Cambridge.
+The building was their first joint commission and remains the most important work of architecture in the lifelong partnership between Kallmann and McKinnell.20 Gerhard Kallmann (1915-2012), the senior and most well-known architect on the team, was born in Germany and had spent the early part of his career writing exhaustive manifestos on the "new brutalist" and "compositional rigorist" philosophies of architecture.
+These two approaches would provide the major framework for the design of Boston City Hall.21 Kallmann met the younger architects Michael McKinnell (1935-2020) and Edward F. Knowles (1929-2018) while the three were teaching at Columbia University.22 The success of their partnership at Boston City Hall would encourage Kallmann and McKinnell to establish a Boston office together after winning the competition, later designing the Five Cent Savings Bank in Boston, another noteworthy Brutalist structure, and the American Academy of Arts and Sciences in Cambridge.
+The firm launched the careers of numerous architects, and received not only the American Institute of Architects' Firm of the Year Award in 1984 (as Kallmann McKinnell & Wood), but also was awarded the prestigious Harleston Parker Medal more times than any other architect or firm, as of this writing.

-Construction on Boston's New City Hall began in 1963 and was completed in November 1968 under the collaborative efforts of Kallmann McKinnell and Knowles, local architectural firm Campbell and Aldrich, and structural engineering firm LeMessurier Associates, Inc.23 using innovative construction methods.
+Construction on Boston's New City Hall using innovative construction methods began in 1963 and was completed in November 1968 under the collaborative efforts of Kallmann McKinnell and Knowles, local architectural firm Campbell and Aldrich, and structural engineering firm LeMessurier Associates, Inc.23.
 The resulting brick and concrete structure was a monumental achievement of both design and workmanship, leading one architect to marvel, "the ingenious double floor system of precast concrete girders and criss-cross ceiling beams took time to perfect.
 Those carefully formed and painstakingly poured massive concrete columns didn't just happen."
 24 City Hall effectively joined historic "red brick Boston" with the modern world, demonstrating that Boston could "look boldly ahead as well as comfortably back."
 25 The red brick of the plaza flowed seamlessly into the building and up the sides of the brick bases, symbolizing the flow of old into new.
-The permeability of the building, with three entrances converging in the central lobby and allowing pedestrians to pass through on their way from Beacon Hill to Dock Square, symbolized the accessibility of the City's government.
-And with the projecting volumes, large-scale concrete hoods, and precast fins creating a vocabulary of government hierarchy on the building's façade, City Hall fits into the tradition of grand civic architecture without being traditional itself.26
+The permeability of the